Data Protection Policy

 4. Who has access to your personal information?

-will have access to your personal information.
+The church leadership team, elders, small group leaders, ministry leaders, child protection officers and administrative staff will have access to your personal information.
 Members of the church and our church family will not have access to your without your prior consent.
 Sensitive information will only be accessed by those who require access to run specific ministries within the church, i.e. child protection.

 5. Whose information do we hold and why?